dancher00/RandomMaze/README.md

 # Slippery Random Maze Reinforcement Learning Project

-This project is a minimal environment designed for experimenting with reinforcement learning algorithms.
+This project is about training an agent to escape "slippery" labyrinths.
 The environment is a grid-based maze where the agent experiences "slippery" dynamics: intended moves have an 85% chance of success and a 15% chance of moving to a random adjacent unblocked cell.

 ## Table of Contents
 - [Overview](#overview)